gvwilson/thirdbit/_posts/2014/2014-10-30-why-we-dont-teach-testing.md

   though,
   I should make three things clear.
   First,
-  I believe very strongly that testing is a key software development practice&mdash;so much so that I'm very reluctant to use any library that doesn't come with a suite of tests.
+  I believe very strongly that testing is a key software development practice–so much so that I'm very reluctant to use any library that doesn't come with a suite of tests.
   Second,
   I believe that scientific software is just as testable as any other kind of software,